A message on the topic of biological death. Main signs of clinical death

 • cessation of brain activity.

-Signs of the onset of biological death
+Signs of impending biological death

 • cooling of the deceased body and its cooling to the temperature of the surrounding atmosphere;

-• rigor of the dead body;
+• rigor of a deceased body;

 • cadaveric decomposition.

-Resuscitation steps in observed clinical death
+Resuscitation steps in case of observed clinical death

 • Arms are straight, without bending at the elbows.